 Each exam will be given as scheduled in course outline (see Tentative Course Outline).
 Students must take the exams on the day scheduled.
 Make-up exams will be allowed in case of emergencies or legitimate reasons (illness, family emergency).
-In those excusable circumstances, students should notify the instructor PRIOR TO the scheduled exam and provide proper proof afterwards2.
-All make-up exams must be taken within two days of the scheduled exam (e.g. take the make-up by Wednesday for any missing Monday exam).
+In those excusable circumstances, students should notify the instructor PRIOR TO the scheduled exam and provide proper proof afterwards (if applicable).
+All make-up exams must be taken within two days of the scheduled exam (so make-up by the following Thursday for Tuesday exams; make-up by the following Monday for Thursday exams).